Johnrre/MicroGrad/README.md

 Implementation of micrograd on a neural network

-with the help of Andrej Karparthy
+with the help of Andrej Karpathy